UWPCE-PythonCert/PythonCertDevel/_sources/exercises/html_renderer.rst.txt

 Take a look at it by opening it in your text editor.
 And also in a browser to see how it's rendered.

 If you don't know html -- just look at the example and copy that.
 And you can read the: :ref:`html_primer` at the end of this page for enough to do this exercise.
+And anyone working with computers these days would benefit from at least a passing familiarity with html.

 The exercise is broken down into a number of steps -- each requiring a few more OO concepts in Python.

+The goal of the code is render html.
+The goal of the *exercise* is to build up a simple object hierarchy with:

+* classes
+* class attributes
+* instance attributes
+* methods
+* subclassing
+* overriding attributes and methods

 General Instructions:
 ---------------------